Lady Flora Hastings: 1839

 Sometime in 1839, Lady Flora began to experience pain and swelling in her lower abdomen.
 She visited the queen's physician, Sir James Clark, who could not diagnose her condition without an examination, which she refused.
 Clark assumed the abdominal growth was pregnancy, and met with Lady Flora twice a week from 10 January to 16 February.
 As she was unmarried, his suspicions were hushed up.
-However, her enemies, Baroness Lehzen and the Marchioness of Tavistock (better known as the inventor of afternoon tea) spread the rumour that she was "with child", and eventually Lehzen told Melbourne about her fears.
+However, her enemies, Baroness Lehzen and Marchioness of Tavistock (better known as the inventor of afternoon tea) spread the rumour that she was "with child", and eventually Lehzen told Melbourne about her fears.
 On 2 February, the queen wrote in her journal that she suspected Conroy, a man whom she loathed intensely, to be the father, due to his taking a late-night carriage ride alone with Lady Flora.
 Lady Flora felt that she had to defend herself in public, publishing her version of events in the form of a letter which appeared in The Examiner, and blaming "a certain foreign lady" (Lehzen) for spreading the rumours.

 The accusations were proven false when Lady Flora finally consented to a physical examination by the royal doctors, who confirmed that she was not pregnant.
 She did, however, have an advanced cancerous liver tumour.
 With only two months to live, Lady Flora wrote in 1839 to her mother on the subject of the upcoming Eglinton Tournament, expressing her concern that one of the knights might be killed in the violent sport.
 Queen Victoria visited the now emaciated and clearly dying Lady Flora on 27 June.